Dongcheng Subdistrict, Dongguan: Road

 There are four main highways in Dongcheng Subdistrict.
 Two expressways, the Dongguan-Shenzhen Expressway and the Guangzhou-Shenzhen Expressway, go through the Dongcheng Subdistrict.
-The public transport is convenient, 16 buses go through the center of the Dongcheng Subdistrict.
+16 buses go through the center of the Dongcheng Subdistrict.

 Metro

-Line 2 of the Dongguan Rail Transit opened to the public on May 27, 2016, the only one of the four planned lines to be open as of 2020.
+Line 2 of the Dongguan Rail Transit opened to the public on May 27, 2016, one of the four planned lines to be open as of 2020.
 Four stations on Line 2 are located within Dongcheng Subdistrict: Qifeng Park, Dongcheng, Xiaqiao, and Lihua Park.

 Line 2 is connected to the Guangzhou-Shenzhen-Hong Kong Express Rail and the Guangzhou-Dongguan-Shenzhen Intercity Rail via Humen Station.

 Tourist attractions

 Qifeng Park

 Qifeng City Park (旗峰公园) is a prominent park in Dongguan, covering an area of 1,600 mu.
 Well known attractions within the park include Huangqi Mountain (黄旗山), Huangqi Guanyin Temple (黄旗观音古庙), and the Huangqi Mountain lanterns.
 The park is a popular hiking spot for residents of Dongguan.

 Huangqi Mountain rises 189 meters above sea level.
-Huangqi Guanyin Temple, which was built in the Song Dynasty, is located at the foot of the hill.
+Huangqi Guanyin Temple, which was built in the Song dynasty, is located at the foot of the hill.
 During Chinese New Year and other major festivals, tourists come to the park to pray.
 It is also tradition that people climb Huangqi Mountain during Chinese New Year.

 The park is 800 meters away from the Qifeng Park Station, and is 1,800 meters away from Dongcheng Station.